The Round Curse: Why Amigurumi Spirals Twist and Jog

 BREAKING THE SPIRAL: THE PROS AND CONS OF "JOINED ROUNDS"

-Table 2: Spiral vs. Joined Rounds
+Table 2: Continuous Spiral vs. Joined Rounds

-FeatureContinuous SpiralJoined Rounds (Sl st, ch 1)
+Feature Continuous Spiral Joined Rounds (Sl st, ch 1)

 THE "YARN UNDER" FIX: DOES CHANGING STITCH ANATOMY CURE THE LEAN?

-In recent years, the "Yarn Under" (YU) technique has taken the amigurumi world by storm.
-Instead of wrapping the yarn over the hook, you grab it from under.
+In recent years, the **Yarn Under (YU)** technique has completely transformed the amigurumi community.
+Instead of wrapping your yarn *over* the top of your hook during a single crochet, you deliberately pull the hook over the yarn, grabbing it from *underneath*.

 SHIFT STITCHING: THE MATHEMATICAL WAY TO RE-CENTER A PATTERN